nleitao/MachineLearning-A-Z-Udemy/README.md

 git push -u origin master

-## Remove file from to be commited list:
+### Remove file from to be commited list:
 git reset 'file_name'

-## Se tiver ficheiros que quiser remover do tracked/untracked.
+### Se tiver ficheiros que quiser remover do tracked/untracked.
 Pergunta um a um o que quero fazer
 git clean -i -fd

-## When I commit changes to git from other source and want to bring this source up to date:
+### When I commit changes to git from other source and want to bring this source up to date:
 git pull

+### Registar/Genero de log in
+git config --global user.email "you@example.com"
+git config --global user.name "Your Name"